Alcohol Addiction and Abuse

 Addiction to Alcohol

 Alcohol addiction, also known as alcoholism, is marked by a craving for alcohol and the inability to stop drinking—even when it causes extreme personal or social harm.
 Signs of an alcohol addiction include frequently drinking more than intended, wanting to stop drinking but being unable to, developing a tolerance to alcohol, feeling symptoms of withdrawal when stopping, letting personal and professional responsibilities flounder in favor of drinking and spending an extreme amount of time trying to get and drink alcohol.
-Take our quiz to find out if your drinking may be a problem.

 There is a specific class of alcoholism known as high-functioning alcoholism.
 People who are high-functioning alcoholics are capable of keeping their alcoholism from interfering in their professional and personal lives.